conradakunga/Blog/_posts/2021-10-01-30-days-of-net-6-day-14-implicit-usings.md

 ![](../images/2021/10/ProjectType.png)

 How it has been implemented is a file is generated at compile time and placed in the `obj` folder.
-The compiler the uses this during the compilation process to stitch everything together.
+The compiler then uses this during the compilation process to stitch everything together.

-For this particular project I have located the file in the obj folder of my project.
+For this particular project I have located the file in the `obj` folder of my project.

 ![](../images/2021/10/GlobalUsingsLocation.png)